Policies

 Records Management will help ensure that the Centre:

-- Identifies and preserves securely those records deemed worthy of permanent preservation, thus protecting the Centre’s historical memory
+- Identifies and preserves securely those records deemed worthy of permanent preservation in the Institutional Archive, thus protecting the Centre’s historical memory;

 - Destroys other records once they are no longer required, thus ensuring the efficient use of physical and virtual storage at the Centre.